kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the first step 'Set up prerequisites' in progress.
 The internet connectivity, and time sync steps have been completed.](images/Exercise1/prereq.png "Set up prerequisites")

 6. **Wait** while the wizard installs the latest Azure Migrate updates.
-If prompted for credentials, enter user name **Administrator** and password **demo!pass123**.
+If prompted for credentials, enter user name **Administrator** and password **<inject key="SmartHotelHost Admin Password" />**.
 Once the Azure Migrate updates are completed, you may see a pop-up if the management app restart is required, and if so, select **Refresh** to restart the app.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the prompt to restart the management app after installing updates.](images/Exercise1/refresh.png "New update installed - Refresh")